The Sky Tonight

 Solar System

-Sun: The Sun begins the month in the zodiacal constellation of Pisces, the Fishes.
-It crosses into Aries, the Ram on April 18.
+Sun: The Sun begins the month in the zodiacal constellation of Virgo, the Virgin.
+It leaves Virgo and passes into Libra, the Scales on October 31.
 Note: the Zodiacal constellations used in astrology have significant differences with the familiar astronomical constellations both in size and the timing of the passage through them of the Sun, Moon and planets.

 Moon: